saamusc/saamusc.github.io/_posts/2000-01-02-activities.md

   * We welcomed #MizzouMade Jeff Corrigan, Science Librarian and Outreach Coordinator at California State University Monterey Bay, for a Speakeasy about library and archive careers.

 - October 20, 2022:
   * SAAMUSC welcomed Tara Laver, Senior Archivist at the Nelson-Atkins Museum Archives, for a Speakeasy about her archival activities.
-Check out the "[Frame of Mind](https://nelson-atkins.org/nelson-atkins-at-home/listen-at-home/frame-of-mind/)]" podcast!
+Check out the "[Frame of Mind](https://nelson-atkins.org/nelson-atkins-at-home/listen-at-home/frame-of-mind/)" podcast!

 - October 14-15, 2022:
-  * SAAMUSC member Charissa Ercolin attended the [Missouri Association for Museums & Archives](https://missourimuseums.org/Events/Conference/Archive) (MAMA) conference in St. Charles.
+  * SAAMUSC member Charissa Ercolin attended the Missouri Association for Museums & Archives ([MAMA](https://missourimuseums.org/Events/Conference/Archive)) conference in St. Charles.

 - September 22, 2022:
   * Archivist Ailina Fisk and Digital Archivist Aristide LaVey of the [New York City Ballet](https://www.nycballet.com/about-us/the-archive) joined us for a Speakeasy about their stunning collection.